wp-plugins/upprev/readme.txt

 = 2.1 =

-* IMPROVMENT: added box width option
+* IMPROVEMENT: added box width option
-* IMPROVMENT: added box bottom and side margin option
+* IMPROVEMENT: added box bottom and side margin option
-* IMPROVMENT: added transient cache for scripts and styles
+* IMPROVEMENT: added transient cache for scripts and styles
-* IMPROVMENT: added actions: **iworks_upprev_box_before** and **iworks_upprev_box_after**, called inside the upPrevBox, before and after post.
-Now you can add some elements to upPrevBox whithout plugin modyfication.
+* IMPROVEMENT: added actions: **iworks_upprev_box_before** and **iworks_upprev_box_after**, called inside the upPrevBox, before and after post.
+Now you can add some elements to upPrevBox without plugin modification.
-* IMPROVMENT: added option to display (or not) close button
+* IMPROVEMENT: added option to display (or not) close button
-* IMPROVMENT: added post type choose: post, page or any.
+* IMPROVEMENT: added post type choose: post, page or any.
-* IMPROVMENT: added random order for displayed posts
+* IMPROVEMENT: added random order for displayed posts

 = 2.0.1 =

 * BUGFIX: fixed translation load
-* IMPROVMENT: added show box header option
+* IMPROVEMENT: added show box header option
-* IMPROVMENT: added stamp for cache key
+* IMPROVEMENT: added stamp for cache key
-* IMPROVMENT: added Polish translation by [Marcin Pietrzak](http://iworks.pl/)
+* IMPROVEMENT: added Polish translation by [Marcin Pietrzak](http://iworks.pl/)

 = 2.0 =

 * BUGFIX: fixed display upPrev box in case of an equal height of the window and the document
-* IMPROVMENT: added to use transient cache
+* IMPROVEMENT: added to use transient cache
-* IMPROVMENT: added thumbnail width (height depent of theme thumbnail)
+* IMPROVEMENT: added thumbnail width (height depend of theme thumbnail)
-* IMPROVMENT: added prevent some options if active theme dosen't support it
+* IMPROVEMENT: added prevent some options if active theme do not support it
-* IMPROVMENT: added activation & deactivation hooks (to setup defaults and remove config )
+* IMPROVEMENT: added activation & deactivation hooks (to setup defaults and remove config )
 * BUGFIX: remove all filters the_content for post in upPrev box

 = 1.0.1 =

 * BUGFIX: added post_date as parametr, to get real previous post
 * BUGFIX: javascript error
-* IMPROVMENT: added header for simple method
+* IMPROVEMENT: added header for simple method

 = 1.0 =